-PLS 393 Special Topics 1-5 credits - PLS 406 Constitutional Law 5 credits Growth, philosophy and development of the United States Constitution as reflected in decisions of the Supreme Court with emphasis on the role of the Court in contemporary America.
-Prerequisite: Junior or senior standing. - PLS 407 The Supreme Court and the Bill of Rights 5 credits Interpretation of the Bill of Rights by the Supreme Court and the impact on the individual and the States.
-Prerequisite: Junior or senior standing. - PLS 432 Welfare States 5 credits (PLS 335) Culture and politics of social planning in Sweden, Britain, US, and other welfare states.
+PLS 406 Constitutional Law 5 credits Growth, philosophy and development of the United States Constitution as reflected in decisions of the Supreme Court with emphasis on the role of the court in contemporary America.
+Prerequisite: Junior or senior standing.

+PLS 407 The Supreme Court

+and the Bill of Rights 5 credits Interpretation of the Bill of Rights by the Supreme Court and the impact on the individual and the states.
+Prerequisite: Junior or senior standing.

+PLS 432 Welfare States 5 credits (PLS 335)

+Culture and politics of social planning in Sweden, Britain, US, and other welfare states.
 Contrasting approaches to income distribution, education, health care and public assistance.
 Public goods and private choices.
 Empirical methods in comparative research.

+PLS 448 Hunger and Development 5 credits The politics of famine and agricultural development in the poorest Third World countries.
+International and national actors are examined.
+Socialist and capitalist strategies of development.
+Seminar format with individual research projects: Prerequisite: PLS 260 or permission.

+PLS 456 The Human Prospect 5 credits An examination of the political implications of the dangers of nuclear war and ecological suicide.
+Emphasis on discovering political strategies for preventing a world cataclysm.
-PLS 488 Internship 2-15 credits

-On-the-job experience with appropriate agency.
-Students may register for nor

-total intern credits.
+PLS 488 Internship 2-15 credits On-the-job experience with appropriate governmental agency.
+Students may register for no more than 15 total intern credits.
 Mandatory CR/E.

 PLS 494 Seminars 2-5 credits

 PLS 495 Seminars 2-5 credits

 PLS 496 Seminars 2-5 credits

 PLS 497 Independent Study 1-5 credits

 PLS 498 Independent Study 1-5 credits

-1-5 credits
+PLS 499 Independent Study 1-5 credits